Parallel purrr with furrr: Speed Up R Iterations

-The furrr package brings parallel processing to your tidyverse workflows.
-If you already use purrr, switching to furrr requires minimal changes but can give you massive speedups on CPU-intensive tasks.
+The furrr package brings parallel processing to your tidyverse workflows using the familiar purrr API.
+If you already write map() calls, switching to parallel purrr with furrr requires minimal code changes but can give you massive speedups on CPU-intensive tasks that would otherwise run sequentially.

 Why furrr?